rmlt/doorbot/README.md

 * simulate pressing a button on the doorphone
 * move a servo attached to the door handle
 * play sounds

+TODO:
+* black, isort
+* split into modules
+* logging instead of printing
+* add some photos